omidsaraf/Azure-Synapse-Analytics-Project/Readme.md

 - Create a Master Pipeline

 #### Phase3- Data Warehousing
-1. **Staging**: Create External Table which used underlying storage for Gold Layer.
+- **Staging**: Create External Table which used underlying storage for Gold Layer.
-2. **Synapse DW**: Create Datawarehouse via CETAS method and store data in a Dedicated SQL Pool Table.
+- **Synapse DW**: Create Datawarehouse via CETAS method and store data in a Dedicated SQL Pool Table.
-3. using Dedicated SQL Pool
+- using Dedicated SQL Pool

 #### Phase4- Reporting
-1. Using PowerBI Service within Synpase
+- Using PowerBI Service within Synpase
-2. Modify Report via Power BI desktop
+- Modify Report via Power BI desktop
+-
+ - Taxi Demand: We want to generate a report to identify taxi demand on different days of the week and in various locations of the city, etc.
+ - Credit Card Campaign: Assist a campaign to encourage credit card payments instead of cash payments.
+ - Operational Reporting: Create reports on data from IoT devices related to taxis.

+**Scheduling Requirement:**
+- Run at Regular Intervals
+- Ability to Monitor
+- Ability to re-Run Failed Pipelines
+- Ability to set up alerts on Failures

 ### Requirements